zachmorse/pokedex-challenge-ui/README.md

 _Note: In order to avoid any discrepancies running the dev servers, please make sure you're using Node v10.16.0._

+## Next Steps

+Now that you've gotten everything up and running, take a look at the Bug report and the Feature request below.
+You'll probably want to fix the bug first before implementing the new feature.
+Once those two things are complete, you've completed the challenge!
+Good luck!

 # The Bug

 ## Description